near/nearcore/docs/architecture/how/receipt-congestion.md

 Crucially, when accepting a transaction, we don't know ahead of time which shards will be affected by the full directed graph of receipts in a transaction.
 We only know the first step.
-For multi-jop transactions, there is no easy way out.
+For multi-hop transactions, there is no easy way out.

 But it is worth mentioning, that in practice the single-hop function call is the most common case.
 And this case can be handled nicely by rejecting incoming